Where Would Be a Better Place to Live: Ancient Athens or Sparta? – Quiz Activity

 – Activity

-– Part A: Explore the Kialo discussion to create quiz questions & take notes (focus of 1-2 class periods)
+– Part A: Explore the Kialo discussion to create quiz questions and take notes (focus of 1-2 class periods)

 – Part B: Play the quiz game (focus of partial class period)